Background & Updates

 We then appealed his decision to the United States Court of Appeals for the 2nd Circuit.

-Immediately after we appealed, the State of Vermont agreed to stay our Court Challenge until the Appeal on the PI had been heard and ruled upon; so our Challenge to the two laws is on hold.
+When we appealed, we approached the State of Vermont, and the State of Vermont agreed to stay our challenges in Vermont District Court until the Appeal on the PI had been heard and ruled upon; so our Challenge to the two laws is on hold for now in that court.

-After filing the appeal with the 2nd Circuit, and with the understanding that the 2nd Circuit would be dealing with a similar case (Lamont), we offered a Motion in the 2nd Circuit to Stay our PI Denial Appeal until after Lamont had been decided.
-The 2nd Circuit agreed to this motion, so our PI Denial Appeal is now also on hold.
+After filing the appeal with the 2nd Circuit, and with the understanding that the 2nd Circuit would be dealing with a similar case (NAGR v Lamont, challenges to CT's Assault Weapons and High-Capacity Magazine Ban), we offered a Motion in the 2nd Circuit to Stay our PI Denial Appeal until after Lamont had been decided.
+The 2nd Circuit agreed to this motion, so our PI Denial Appeal was put on hold until after they ruled on NAGR v Lamont.

-To date, we have spent more than $160,000 on this case, and were initially told this would cost over $300,000 to take it through the 2nd Circuit.
+To date, we have spent more than $200,000 on this case, and were initially told this would cost over $300,000 to take it through the 2nd Circuit and then possiblt to SCOTUS.

 Failure is not an option, we will continue to fight this, and we could use your financial assistance.